Richard2606-hub/GuildHouse/README.md

 - **Hot-reload** — edit a pack, call reload, the clerk's behaviour changes with zero downtime
 - **Per-pack knowledge retrieval** — TF-IDF search over a pack's own corpus, no external vector database
 - **Structured audit trail** — every escalation, redaction, and tool call written to an append-only JSONL ledger
+- **SPA fallback** — when the frontend is built (`npm run build`), the FastAPI server serves it as a static single-page app at the root path

 ---